-Women in early Islamic history held numerous prominent leadership positions, as transmitters of hadith and as ritual and interpretive authorities.
+Women in early Islamic history held numerous prominent leadership positions, such as transmitters of Hadith and as ritual and interpretive authorities.
 Notable Muslim women consider the Prophet’s first wife, Khadijah, as an exemplary business leader, and his last wife, Ai’sha, as essential in preserving and narrating the Prophet’s sayings.

 “Say: My Lord!
 Increase me in knowledge.”
 (20:114)

 The Prophet’s Sayings